-From the above unit root test result, only lending rate and loan-to-deposit ratio were stationary at level and were integrated of order zero.
+From the above ADF test result, only lending rate and loan-to-deposit ratio were stationary at level and were integrated of order zero.
 Those of consumer price index, exchange rate, unemployment rate and number of bank branches were stationary at first difference and were integrated of order one.
-While that of total customer deposits, Government expenditure, Gross domestic product and deposit interest rate were stationary at second difference.
-The maximum lag of the variables is 2 except that of Government expenditure which is 4 and was based on Akaike info criterion.
+While that of total customer deposits, Government expenditure, Gross

-338 Table 3 Multiple Regression Output
+Table 4.3 Multiple Regression Output